 School anxiety is a multifaceted response to school related situations that elicits cognitive, behavioral, and physiological symptoms (García-Fernandez, Inglés, Marzo, & Martínez-Monteagudo, 2014).
 Despite a large body of research suggesting that anxiety is a prevalent and disabling mental health concern among college students (Bland, Melton, Welle, & Bigham, 2012; Dixon & Kurpius, 2008; Holland, 2016), few studies have investigated school anxiety in this population.
 The only existing measure of school anxiety was normed for use with children and adolescents attending school in Spain (García-Fernandez, Inglés, Marzo, & Marinez-Monteagudo, 2014).
-The goal of the present study was to adapt and validate the school anxiety inventory (SAI-SV) for use with college student populations.
-Participants in the study were 100 undergraduate students (M age = 19.14; range = 18-23; 60% female) at a large Midwestern university.
+The goal of the present study was to adapt and validate the school anxiety inventory - short version (SAI-SV) for use with college student populations.
+Participants in the study were 100 undergraduate students (M age = 19.14; range = 18-23; 61% female) at a large Midwestern university.
 Internal consistency (Cronbach’s alpha) of SAI subscale scores (cognitive, behavioral, and psychophysiological) was excellent, ranging from .93 to .97.
 A Principal Components Analysis (PCA) using the correlation matrix and direct oblimin rotation indicated that a 3-factor solution was appropriate, and explained approximately 37% of the variance.
 Results suggest that the modified SAI may be a reliable and valid measure of school anxiety for emerging adult college students.